pywood21/holz_202209/Manscriput/manuscript.md

 For quarter-sawn specimen shown smallest plastic region in three types of specimen (Fig.9), the bounding box seems to be a promising parameter for the deformation evaluation.
 The changes in area varied even at the plastic region and before the fracture.
 The changes in the intensity of eccentricity and fitted ellipse aspect ratio increased for cell located at both compression and tension part.
 In the case of bounding box aspect ratio,  as the specimen showed minor curve during the mechanical test, the compression induce the increase of the ratio and tension induce decrease of the ratio.
 And a neutral axis seems to be found at the almost center part of the specimen with the smallest changes in the ratio.

 For rift-swan specimen (Fig.10), the area, eccentricity, and fitted ellipse aspect ratio seem to be robust parameters for its deformation evaluation.
 In comparison to flat- and quarter-sawn, the more concentrated and intensive deformation was observed at the innermost of the compression part and outermost of the tension part of rift-sawn.
-A decrease in area for both compression part of tension part were found, which is corresponding to the location of increase in eccentricity and fitted ellipse aspect ratio.
+A decrease in area for both compression part and tension part were found, which is corresponding to the region of increase in eccentricity and fitted ellipse aspect ratio.
 As described at previous section, the shear formation of cell is the dominant deformation pattern.
 And such deformation is responsible for increase in eccentricity.
 Also, the major axis length increased and minor axis length decreased to have the increase in fitted ellipse aspect ratio.
+Same as the case of flat-sawn, rotation of the cell changes the orientation of cells to have unreliable results for the cell deformation.

 <img src="../Figures/11_flat-sawn_map.png" title="" alt="flat-sawn_map.png" width="507">